-Enjoy our fun comprehensive Young Readers Lesson Plans and Hand-on Learning Activities.
+Enjoy our Fun Comprehensive Young Readers Lesson Plans and Hands-on Learning Activities.

 Our Young Readers Book Lesson Plans encourage reading comprehension, inferencing and a joy of reading.
 The most effective way to raise a good reader is to show them the joy of sinking into a good book and finding new friends in the characters between the covers.

 How to Be Human: Diary of an Autistic Girl by Georgia Lyon (AKA Florida Frenz)

 With powerful words and pictures Florida chronicles in her notebook her journey to figure out how to read facial expressions, how to make friends, how to juggle all the social cues that make navigating school feel like being lost in a complicated maze.
 For those wondering what it’s like inside an autistic child’s head, Florida’s book provides amazing insight and understanding.
 Reading how she learns how to be human makes us all feel a little less alien.

 Barbed Wire Baseball: How One Man Brought Hope to the Japanese Internment Camps of WWII by Marissa Moss

 As a boy, Kenichi “Zeni” Zenimura dreams of playing professional baseball, but in 1941, Zeni and his family are sent to one of ten internment camps.
 Zeni brings the game of baseball to the camp, along with a sense of hope.
 This true story, set in a Japanese internment camp during World War II, introduces children to a little-discussed part of American history.